alexnaylor99/Random-Name-Generator/README.md

 The script takes a list of user-generated names, takes a number of names to return and uses the random library to return a random list of names.
 ### Dependencies

-* Requires the random module that comes with Python
+* Requires the random module that comes pre-installed with Python

 ## Help